Said Naciri

 Said Naciri (also known as Saeed El Nasry or Saïd Naciri) (born in Casablanca in 1960) is a Moroccan actor, comedian and producer.

 Biography

 He has appeared in a number of Moroccan TV programs and feature films.

 In 2000, his play 'Thief but honest' was showcased in the theater.
-He produced his first feature film is Ouled Derb (in French Le Pote) which was directed by Hassan Benjelloun.
+He produced his first feature film, Ouled Derb (in French Le Pote) which was directed by Hassan Benjelloun.
 In 2003, he embarked on a career as a director with his feature film Les Bandits where he holds the male lead role.